 Of all MSP’s benefits, the ability to set objectives and meet goals is perhaps its most compelling.
 Here, sophisticated partners can use technologies available to cull data important to grading, monitoring, and overseeing multiple suppliers, as well as review the efficient coming and going of contingent employees.

-“Technology often represents the framework of an effective MSP program,” said Johnson.
+“Technology often represents the framework of an effective MSP program,” said Grosso.
 “The ability to deploy the right technology is critical to optimizing the program and solidifying corporate support for the program over time.”

 In one brief comment uttered at a trade convention, managed staffing services were brought of age.
 As more C-level executives reach de-facto acceptance of MSP, it’s up to HR and staffing professionals to get ready, set, and deploy a contingent staffing solution that simultaneously drives down costs while providing the organization better transparency into a compliant temporary workforce.